Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

 of faces.
 These groups the faces to the shaders.
 The order of these groups is important - it must match the order of the shaders defined in the [pedmodel_\*.shaders](Pedestrian_shaders "wikilink") file.
 Each group has a name constructed of a model name and a group name.
-Both of these are text names without whitespace.
 A group definition starts with
 this:

-  - mtl <modelname>:<groupname> {
+  - mtl <name> {

 And ends with: